n0xturne/n0xturne.github.io/_posts/2024-07-20-Wifinetic.md

 ![iwconfig.png](/assets/img/Wifinetic/iwconfig.png)

-We should note that `mon0` interface is in monitor mode.
-Monitor mode allows `wifi` interface to monitor all traffic in wireless network.
+It is worth noting that the `mon0` interface is in monitor mode.
+Monitor mode allows `wifi` interface to monitor all traffic on the wireless network.

 ### Privilege Escalation

 #### WPS Bruteforce

-To perform this attack I will use tool called `reaver` which is already installed on victim machine.
+To perform this attack, I used tool called `reaver` which was already installed on system.
 In order to successfully perform this attack we need few things.
 First we need to specify interface which is in monitoring mode (`mon0`) and BSSID of the Access Point.
-To obtain BSSID I used `iw dev` command.
+To obtain BSSID, I used `iw dev` command.

 ```
 iw dev